nathan-mahynski/nathan-mahynski.github.io/_research/using _thermodynamic_extrapolation_to_predict_fluid_properties.md

 ---
-title: "Using Thermodynamic Extrapolation to Predict Fluid Properties"
+title: "Using Thermodynamic Extrapolation to Accurately Predict Fluid Properties"
 excerpt: "Efficient use of resources to feed the Data Monster."
 header:
   image: /assets/images/unsplash-gallery-image-1.jpg